-Upon review of the agreement between REDACTED TEXT and REDACTED TEXT, we note that REDACTED TEXT and REDACTED TEXT invested in a classic vehicle for \$28,000 with the intention of maintaining it, selling it in the future, and sharing the profit.
-Both REDACTED TEXT and REDACTED TEXT were therefore engaged in a joint venture for which there was a business purpose.
+Upon review of the agreement between [C] and [M], we note that [C] and [M] invested in a classic vehicle for \$28,000 with the intention of maintaining it, selling it in the future, and sharing the profit.
+Both [C] and [M] were therefore engaged in a joint venture for which there was a business purpose.
 We have previously taken the position that in circumstances where a taxpayer may be operating as a joint venture unbeknownst to the Board, the newly discovered joint venturer would get the benefit of the joint venture having filed returns, even if the Board is unaware that a taxpayer may be operating as a joint venture.
 However, the newly discovered joint venturer would be liable for any tax properly billed to the joint venture.
 These principles were based on the rationale that the newly discovered joint venturer would take both the detriments and benefits flowing from his or her joint venture status.
 The benefit would occur where the joint venture has filed returns during the audit period.
 The eight year statute of limitations would not be applied against the newly discovered joint venturer.
-However, the newly discovered joint venturer would be liable for any tax properly billed to the joint venture.
-These principles were based not be applied against the newly discovered joint venturer.
 However, the newly discovered joint venturer would be liable for any tax properly billed to the joint venture.
 These principles would apply whether the return was filed in the name of the joint venture or a sole proprietor.

-Based on these principles, REDACTED TEXT would get the benefit of REDACTED TEXT's filing of the registration, i.e. the return, but would be liable for the use tax due on the purchase of the vehicle, measured by its purchase price.
-The three year statute of limitations has expired with respect to REDACTED TEXT as with REDACTED TEXT.
-Thus, REDACTED TEXT, who would otherwise be liable for the full amount of the use tax due (measured by the \$28,000 purchase price) can no longer be held liable for the use tax on the purchase of the vehicle.
-In other words, absent your Department's finding of fraud in the underreporting of tax, we conclude that the three year statute of limitations has expired with REDACTED TEXT, such that the Board is barred by the statute of limitations from issuing the Notice of Determination against REDACTED TEXT.
+Based on these principles, [M] would get the benefit of [C]'s filing of the registration, i.e. the return, but would be liable for the use tax due on the purchase of the vehicle, measured by its purchase price.
+The three year statute of limitations has expired with respect to [M] as with [C].
+Thus, [M], who would otherwise be liable for the full amount of the use tax due (measured by the \$28,000 purchase price) can no longer be held liable for the use tax on the purchase of the vehicle.
+In other words, absent your Department's finding of fraud in the underreporting of tax, we conclude that the three year statute of limitations has expired with respect to [M] as with [C], such that the Board is barred by the statute of limitations from issuing the Notice of Determination against [M].